Radical Routes

 Food

 Three meals a day plus hot drinks will be provided, and all food will be vegan.
 It’s best for us if you pay for the whole weekend when you arrive (new groups and individuals who are not members of an RR co-op need to pay for food in advance, details will be emailed when registrations are received).
 Card payment for meals is hugely preferred please!
 If arriving Friday evening, it will be £20 for the weekend.
-Alternatively if you’re only having a couple of meals they can be paid for individually at £3/meal plus £2 for hot drinks.
-Kids eat free.
-If you have any special requirements ie. gluten free, nut free please state on the registration form.
+Alternatively if you’re only having a couple of meals they can be paid for individually at £3.50/meal hot drinks are included.

 Entertainment